Joseph7e/MDIBL-T3-WGS-Tutorial/README.md

 ```

 * Move the trimmed reads to new directory - remember its a good idea to keep the directory clean.
+* Note: This is already done with the new trim_script version 2.
 ```bash
 mkdir trimmed_reads
 # move all the reads into the new directory